thexhr/jrnlc/README.md

 ## License

 jrnl is written by Matthias Schmidt and is licensed under the ISC license.
-I included some code from OpenBSD, the license and authors can be seen in the source code files.
+It includes some code from OpenBSD, the license and authors can be seen in the source code files.